Skyhero-admin/Skyhero-admin/README.md

 Hi there

 My name is Sayed Mohammed Nouman and I go by the alias of Skyhero.
 I am in my freshman year pursuing my bachelor's of engineering in Information Technology.
-I am very interested in contributing to open source projects and collaborating with different people and learning new and more about different technologies.
+I am very interested in contributing to open source projectsand collaborating with different people and learning new and more about different technologies.
 ```
 <img src="./runninglink.gif" alt="I am Skyhero" align=right>